-Who Is Eligible: All students in grades 9 through 12 in the Counties of Onondaga, Albany, Schenectady and Troy.
-There is no entry fee.
-But each student may submit only one essay per annual contest.
+Who Is Eligible: All students in grades 9 through 12 in the 32 counties that constitute the Northern District of New York.* There is no entry fee.